OlympusDAO/olympus-docs/docs/governance/01_proposal_lifecycle.md

 ## Proposal Activation
 Anyone can activate a proposal by calling `activate()`.
-Calling activate records records `quorumVotes` on the proposal.
+Calling activate records `quorumVotes` on the proposal.
 If the proposal targets a high-risk module, the quorum is calculated using the `getHighRiskQuorumVotes()` function:

 ```solidity
 function getHighRiskQuorumVotes() public view returns (uint256) {